 In 2004 more than 50 people initiated a class action against the Old England Hotel in Heidelberg, Victoria, after they contracted salmonella from meals served there in late 2003 and early 2004.
 Some litigants spent up to a week in hospital recovering from the food poisoning.
 In 2006 the Federal Court awarded an undisclosed amount of damages to the group.

 In 2003 a class action was launched against Pan Pharmaceuticals, which manufactured Travacalm, a travel sickness drug made from natural and herbal ingredients.
 All Pan products were withdrawn from sale by government regulators early in 2003 after consumers reported that Travacalm caused fainting, nausea, loss of muscle control and hallucinations.
 More than 100 Travacalm users were awarded damages.
-However the negative publicity and the government’s widespread response caused Pan Pharmaceuticals to collapse, which has in turn sparked a $165 million class action against the government by Pan’s suppliers and retailers.
+The negative publicity and the government’s widespread response caused Pan Pharmaceuticals to collapse.
+This has sparked a $165 million class action against the government by Pan’s suppliers and retailers.

 In 1998 a class action was launched by shareholders of GIO, against GIO’s board of directors, for misleading and deceptive statements.
 The shareholders had been advised in a 1998 report to reject a takeover offer of $5.35 per share, which they subsequently did.
 GIO then lost $2 billion and shareholders were later forced to sell their stock at $2.75 per share.
 In 2003 the Federal Court awarded 22,051 shareholders a total of $97 million.